openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/installation.rst

 for pxe and management.
 Support for VxLAN and for bridged VLAN will be available in future releases.

-The 6WIND virtual accelerator needs qemu and libvirt supporting vhostuser and multiqueue features to correclty run its fast packet processing stack.
+The 6WIND Virtual Accelerator needs qemu and libvirt supporting vhostuser and multiqueue features to correclty run its fast packet processing stack.
 In particular on the compute nodes the following packages are needed: